Mountain Creek Middle School

 Student Services Center

-The student services center is located near the main office.
-The student services center can help you with educational or personal needs.
-Students, parents, and staff members are encouraged to seek assistance by contacting the registrar for appointments.
-A school psychologist is also available.
-Students are assigned to a school counselor according to the first letter of their last name.
-Our counselors are:
+We want you to know and be comfortable working with your counselor or psychologist.
+The student services center, located near the main office, can help you with educational or personal needs.
+If you need an appointment, contact the registrar.
+Students are assigned to a school counselor according to the first letter of their last name, as follows:

 - Mr. Flores (last names A-G)